isomerpages/nlb-nrm/_initiatives/08-masterclass.md

 The programme will be conducted entirely online.
 Participants may access the Zoom platform via the app or using a web browser.

-More details will be on the registration page.